ybriffa/docs/pages/cloud/vps/secure_your_vps/guide.en-sg.md

 ## Instructions

-We will offer you a number of practical tips.
 Please note that this is a general guide.
 Some commands need to be adapted to the distribution or operating system you are using.
 Some tips will advise you to use third-party tools.
 Please refer to the official documentation for these third-party tools, for any help you might need.

 ### Update your system